carushi/reactIDR/README.md

 * numpy
 * scikit-learn

-and more packages are required for visualization process as follows:
+Other packages are required for visualization process as follows:
 * pandas
 * seaborn